 "We know as a matter of history that in a world one degree warmer than today the average sea level was six to nine metres higher.
 That would mean that central London is underwater."

 Nobel Week Dialogue

 Water is essential to the survival of humanity.
 Every drop is precious.
-This year the Nobel Week Dialogue turned its attention to a topic that is important to us all.
+The 2018 Nobel Week Dialogue turned its attention to a topic that is important to us all.
 How does humanity impact the ocean?
 Where does water get wasted?
 Can we change patterns of water use?
 As a resource, for our health, for the environment and in culture: water matters.

 The Nobel Week Dialogue is a free of charge, full-day event and part of the official Nobel Week programme.
 The event aims to stimulate discussion at the highest level on a topical science-related theme by bringing together Nobel Laureates, the world’s leading scientists and experts, key opinion leaders, policy makers and the general public, online as well as on site.
 By bridging science and society, it’s an opportunity to stimulate thinking, excite imagination and inspire greatness.

 Peter Agre was awarded the 2003 Nobel Prize in Chemistry for discovering aquaporins, channels that allow water to travel between our body’s cells.

 The human body contains about 60% water - without it humans wouldn't survive.
 About 70% of the Earth's surface is water-covered - the creatures on Earth wouldn't survive without it.